 What are managed data collection services?

-Managed data collection services are outsourced, end-to-end solutions that enable companies to automatically collect specific data from websites at scale.
+Managed data collection services are outsourced, end-to-end solutions that enable companies to collect specific data from websites at scale automatically and efficiently.
 They are also called data as a service (DaaS)

 It is like having an external data operations team on demand, handling the technical and compliance-heavy aspects behind the scenes.
 It saves companies the effort to build an in-house web scraping operation.

-This is valuable for companies particularly those in data-intensive industries such as retail, travel, and financial services.
+This is particularly valuable for companies in data-intensive industries, such as retail, travel, and financial services.

 Advantages of managed web data services